Raised bog: Types and distribution

-The formation of raised bogs is dependent on the climate, that is to say the amount of precipitation and rate of evaporation, which in turn are decisively determined by the temperature.
-In addition, the relief of the terrain has an influence on the water discharge behaviour and thus the shape of a raised bog.
-This results in geographical limitations to the formation of raised bogs.
-Favourable conditions for the development of raised bogs are found mainly in North America (Canada and Alaska), Northern Europe and Western Siberia, South America, Southeast Asia and in the Amazon Basin.
-In these regions, bogs of all kinds and peat deposits of four million square kilometres have been formed, covering three percent of the Earth's surface.
+The formation of raised bogs depends on climate, that is to say the amount of precipitation and evaporation rate, which in turn are determined by temperature.
+Terrain influences water discharge and thus bog shape.
+This results in geographical limitations to raised bogs formation.
+Favourable conditions exist mainly in North America (Canada and Alaska), Northern Europe and Western Siberia, South America, Southeast Asia and in the Amazon Basin.
+In these regions, bogs of all kinds and peat deposits of four million square kilometres have been formed, 3% of the Earth's surface.
 In the southern hemisphere low-mineral-rich bogs are rarely formed from peat mosses.
 Only in the Tierra del Fuego do peat moss raised bogs exist.
 The most peaty countries in the tropics are found in Southeast Asia.
 In many cases it is not yet clear how these bogs have emerged as mosses are entirely absent here.

 Coastal bogs

 Coastal bogs (Planregenmoore) or Atlantic bogs, as their names suggest, tend to form close to the sea.
 In addition, in regions covered by blanket bog, there are also lightly convex coastal bogs with low energy surface relief in level locations.
 The distribution of coastal bogs in Europe extends from Ireland to the east via South Norway to Southwest Sweden and north to the Lofoten.
 In North America there are coastal bogs in the area of the Great Lakes (especially in Minnesota and Ontario).
 Coastal bogs are also fed exclusively by rain.